rubenrabb01/Modeling-MacFish-database/Horizontal range.md

 - With this approach we expect to get better estimates of parameter uncertainity
 - For models including a tensor product smooths we use the function _t2_ instead of _te/ti_ (not allowed in brms)

-In this representation, the wiggly parts of the spline basis are treated as a random effect and their associated variance parameter controls the degree of wiggliness of the fitted spline.

-:books:`library(brms)`
-:books:`library(bayesplot)`
-:books:`library(rstanarm)`
-:books:`library(loo)`

 ### 3.1.
 Fit a Bayesian GAMM model for seasonality data

 We re-fit the previous model **m_gam_season** with the following specifications: